CederGroupHub/alabos/docs/source/test.md

-### To ensure a seamless installation and robust testing of the software system, several key processes have
+# Testing for Alab Definition

-been implemented:
+To ensure a seamless installation and robust testing of the software system, several key processes have been implemented.

-1. Testing Framework:
+1. Testing Framework
-   - We have implemented a suite of unit tests using the pytest framework.
+   - a suite of unit tests using the pytest framework.
 These tests cover all functionalities of tasks and devices, ensuring that each component works as expected in isolation.
    - In addition to unit tests, integration tests are also developed.
 These tests validate the interactions between different components of the system.
 Integration tests are simulating real-world scenarios which help us to ensure that the system works correctly as a whole.

-2. Continuous Integration (CI):
+2. Continuous Integration (CI)
    - A CI pipeline is set up using tools like GitHub Actions.
 This pipeline automatically runs the entire test suite (both unit and integration tests) whenever new code is committed.
 This ensures that any changes introduced do not break existing functionalities.

-Methodology:
+## Methodology

 Before writing the unit tests, one needs to modify the files under devices & tasks by adding the ``@mock decorator`` to all the places that require connections to all the hardware in Alab.